truecharts/public/charts/incubator/cloudflareddns/docs/setup-guide.md

 ## Support

-- If you need more details or have a more custom setup the documentation on the upstream chart (https://hotio.dev/containers/cloudflareddns/) is very complete so check the descriptions of the options there.
+- If you need more details or have a more custom setup the documentation on the [upstream](https://hotio.dev/containers/cloudflareddns/) is very complete so check the descriptions of the options there.
 - You can also reach us using Discord for real-time feedback and support
 - Check our [Discord](https://discord.gg/tVsPTHWTtr)
 - If you found a bug in our chart, open a Github [issue](https://github.com/truecharts/apps/issues/new/choose)